bcgov/dbc-pylib/README.md

 FMEUtil
  - **PyFMEServerV3.py**: a wrapper to version 3 of the FME Server Rest api
- - **PyFMEServerV2.py**: a wrapper to version 2 of the FME Server Rest api
+ - **PyFMEServerV2.py**: a wrapper to version 2 of the FME Server Rest api - no longer supported.
  - **FMEServerApiData.py**: the rest api can return large complicated data structures that require a lot of parsing work to get to the information required.
 This module